particle-iot/docs/src/content/guide/getting-started/tinker.md

 ![](/assets/images/tinker-d0.png)

 If your wire is plugged in, you'll see the word `HIGH` next to the `D0` pin.
-Now unplug the wire and tap the `D0` pin on the mobile app once more. <span class = "footnoteLink">Now the pin will say `LOW`. <span class = "footnote"> If you don't get `LOW` right away, give it a moment.
-There's still some residual voltage hanging out in the pin, but in a second or two that will disperse and it should read as `LOW`. </span></span>
+Now unplug the wire and tap the `D0` pin on the mobile app once more. {{{popup 'Now the pin will say `LOW`.' 'note' "If you don't get `LOW` right away, give it a moment.
+There is still some residual voltage hanging out in the pin, but in a second that will disperse and it should read as `LOW`."}}}

 ![](/assets/images/tinker-d0-high.png)
 ![](/assets/images/tinker-d0-low.png)